the-engine-room/library/_books/participatory-budgeting.md

 ### 7. Complete Process

-Many companies have developed tools that specialize in participatory budgeting and support multiple municipalities.
+Many companies have developed tools that specialise in participatory budgeting and support multiple municipalities.
 These include:

 ●      [Civicbudget](http://civicbudget.org/) (joint partnership between groups in Germany, France, and the US)[ ](http://civicbudget.org/)